chaoscommencer/minima/README.md

 ### Assets

 Refers to various asset files within the `assets` directory.
-Contains the `main.scss` that imports sass files from within the `_sass` directory.
-This `main.scss` is what gets processed into the theme's main stylesheet `main.css` called by `_layouts/default.html` via `_includes/head.html`.

 This directory can include sub-directories to manage assets of similar type, and will be copied over as is, to the final transformed site directory.